 Furnace chemical vapor deposition, FCVD, may have some drawbacks, but it produces manufacture of quality optical fiber preforms that have excellent symmetry of the refractive index profile.
 This is a required parameter for fabrication of dispersion, dispersion varying and active fibers.

-Nextrom is a world leading machine manufacturer who supplies Optical fiber drawing, deuterium treatment, proof testing, coloring, ribbon and blown fiber (EPFU), as well as Preform Manufacturing Systems for core preforms by MCVD or VAD technology, and cladding by tube sleeving (RIT, RIC) or soot cladding, with related equipment such as sintering, degassing and preform stretching.
+Nextrom is a world leading machine manufacturer who supplies Optical fiber drawing, deuterium treatment, proof testing, coloring, ribbon and blown fiber (EPFU), as well as Preform Manufacturing Systems for core preforms by MCVD or VAD technology, and cladding by tube sleeving (RIT, RIC) or soot cladding, with related equipment such as sintering, degassing and Preform stretching.

 Modified Chemical Vapor Deposition or Furnace Chemical Vapor Deposition are some of the widely used methods for the fabrication of optical fiber preforms.
 Nextrom MCVD system OFC 12 is designed to fulfill the requirements of the fast-moving fiber optics and photonics industries.
 The latest technology applied in OFC 12 results in low start-up investment, quick set-up and easy to customize solutions.
 Advanced process monitoring and control optimizes the yield of preform fabrication and allows a wide product range.

 Headquartered in Vantaa, Finland, Nextrom provides complete machinery to manufacture optical fiber preforms, optical fibers, and fiber optic cables.
-Silitec has fiber optic plant and research and development center for optical fibers.
+Silitec has a fiber optic plant and research and development center for optical fibers.
 Silitec’s products range from optical fibers used in telecommunication and also customized optical fibers.